...

 Photo by Katrina Wright on Unsplash

-Other versions are made with rye or aging in different barrels, like sherry casks.
-However, the original seems always to be the favorite.
-Sometimes there is no need to mess with a classic.
+Other versions are made with rye or aged in different barrels, like sherry casks.
+However, the original always seems to be the favorite.
+Sometimes, there is no need to mess with a classic.
 Various other Icelandic distilleries produce different brands of brennivín, all with distinctive characteristics.

 What is the caraway herb?

 Caraway seeds, also known as Persian cumin, are highly aromatic and have a distinctive mild anise flavor that adds a welcome and subtle licorice hint to many dishes.
-People describe the taste often as earthy, with a touch of citrus and pepper.
+People often describe the taste as earthy, with a hint of citrus and a touch of pepper.
 Caraway’s distinctive licorice-like flavor is due to anethole, which you will find in black licorice.
-They are high in antioxidants and often aid in digestive health.
+They are rich in antioxidants and often support digestive health.

 The wildflower caraway grows well in Iceland and is treasured for its tasty seeds.
-The Caraway Seeds is grown on Viðey Island, a small island not far from Reykjavik, Iceland’s capital city.
+The Caraway Seeds are grown on Viðey Island, a small island not far from Reykjavik, Iceland’s capital city.
 They are sweeter and have a more distinctive taste than the caraway seeds people usually buy.
-This makes them especially good for baking and putting in hot beverages such as coffee or a cup of hot cacao.
+This makes them especially suitable for baking and adding to hot beverages, such as coffee or a cup of hot chocolate.
 The Caraway seeds used for 64° Brennivín mostly come from Viðey; they also add angelica seeds in this version.
-Wormwood is also used on some versions of Brennivin.
+Some versions of Brennivin use Wormwood.

 Licorice anyone?